 Excerpts from CBUT’s “Summer Afternoon” featuring sidewalk prisms on East Pender St. in 1957.

-Recently I have been noticing the occasional nod to Vancouver’s sidewalk past with new building developments.
+Recently, I have been noticing the occasional nod to Vancouver’s sidewalk past with new building developments.
 Modern interpretations include square grid patterns in the concrete or even contrasting squares embedded in the sidewalk.
 Take for example the sidewalk outside The Crossroads development at Broadway & Cambie, there is no denying that these green squares are reminiscent of the sidewalk prisms of the past.

 To me, the preservation of areaways and sidewalk prisms is akin to setting a nice table for a great meal – first impressions make all the difference.
 Entering a dining room to a beautifully set table, is like entering a building where all the external historical elements are in place.
-Yes, you will still have a delicious tasting meal, without a beautifully laid table, but no one can deny that the total experience is not enhanced when all the elements are in place.

 I learned so much information about sidewalk prisms and architectural heritage that there was no possible way to fit it all in one post.
 Stay tuned, there may be a Sidewalk Prisms of Vancouver post – Part 2, coming soon.
 Update: I wrote about Sidewalk Prisms for Scout Magazine, in April 2018.
 That version includes a cool interactive map.

 Update: In February of 2017, I discovered another set of original sidewalk prisms on the 300 block of E. Hastings (stop #16).
 I’ve updated the walking tour map and this post to reflect this addition.
 After I wrote my Scout piece a reader told me about another set of sidewalk prisms at 1180 Homer (#17).

 Special thanks to heritage architectural consultant, Donald Luxton for meeting with me in person and providing me further illumination about sidewalk prisms and filling me in on areaways in Vancouver (no puns intended… well, maybe just a little).